-Natural gas has quickly become our fuel of choice in the United States.
+Natural gas has quickly become our fuel of choice in the United States according to the EIA.
 It is an abundant resource and reduces our dependence on foreign fuel imports.
 Natural gas also burns cleaner than most other fossil fuels.

 Natural gas is found alone or in conjunction with oil, coal, and shale.
 Most natural gas is produced for domestic use.
 Shale gas production increased dramatically between 2009 and 2013 and is now the primary source of natural gas production.

 With natural gas playing such an important role in our energy profile, let’s look at how we use this important resource.